The Selfish Gene

 Size: 5.1 x 7.6 x 1.5 in

-This is a set of three book covers redesigned for Richard Dawkins’ The Selfish Gene.
-The main concepts of each covers are all inspired by Dawkins’ quote, “we are survival machines—robot vehicles blindly programmed to preserve the selfish molecules known as genes,” in the book.
+This is a set of three redesigned book covers for Richard Dawkins’ The Selfish Gene.
+All three designs are tied together by one big idea from the book — especially his famous quote: "We are survival machines — robot vehicles blindly programmed to preserve the selfish molecules known as genes."

 • Concept